good to know about glides

 Our glides are tailored to fit individual Emeco models.
 There are different glides for different applications - hard floors, carpeted floors, outdoor use etc. Feel free to contact us to ensure you get the right glides for your product and floor.

-Time to replace your glides?
+how to replace your glides

 We build our products to last.
 Many of them even come with a lifetime warranty.
 Glides are not covered under warranty and will need replacing from time to time, depending on the use and floor surface.
 To replace glides on your existing Emeco chair or stool, simply follow our step-by-step instructions: